cloudposse/terraform-aws-lambda-function/README.md

 -->

-This module deploys an AWS Lambda function from a zip file or from a docker image.
-Additionally, it creates an IAM role for the Lambda function, which optionally attaches policies to allow for Cloudwatch Logs, Cloudwatch Insights, VPC Access and X-Ray tracing.
+This module deploys an AWS Lambda function from a Zip file or from a Docker image.
+Additionally, it creates an IAM role for the Lambda function, which optionally attaches policies to allow for CloudWatch Logs, Cloudwatch Insights, VPC Access and X-Ray tracing.
-  # Example usage

 ---